 The site where the Saint-Paulin facility is located is locally known as the Chute à Magnan.
 It is named after Augustin Magnan, who was the first person to harness the falls for the operation of a saw and flour mill.
 This breathtakingly beautiful site is one of the four highest waterfalls in Québec.

 Today, the surrounding park is operated in association with the Auberge le Baluchon in Saint-Paulin.
 As part of a project with Le Baluchon, Innergex undertook a number of improvements to the site to maximize recreational potential and facilitate public access.
-These include two pedestrian foot bridges, one at the head of the falls and the other 500 meters downstream.
+These include two pedestrian footbridges, one at the head of the falls and the other 500 metres downstream.
 A system of footpaths was constructed on both banks to access the bridges and there are a number of lookouts over the falls.